-Landscapes of Belonging is collaborating with the UNO Service Learning Academy to support service learning projects that incorporate the refugee communities and/or organizations in Omaha.
+Landscapes of Belonging is collaborating with the UNO Service Learning Academy to support service-learning projects engage Omaha and Nebraska communities through a human rights framework.

 Landscapes of Belonging: Service Learning Grant

-Landscapes of Belonging is collaborating with the UNO Service Learning Academy to support service learning projects that incorporate the refugee communities and organizations in Omaha.
+Landscapes of Belonging is collaborating with the UNO Service Learning Academy to support service-learning projects that engage Omaha and Nebraska communities through a human rights framework.

 - Applicants attend the Service Learning Seminar in Summer 2025 or have attended before.

-Successful applications will receive a $1000 course development stipend.
-Selection will be made by Dr. Lana Obradovic, Goldstein Family Community Chair in Human Rights, Julie Dierberger, UNO Chief Engagement Officer, and Dr. Laura Alexander, Director of the Goldstein Center for Human Rights.
-All stipends will be received at the beginning of the semester the course is taught directly to the faculty member.
+Successful applicants will receive a $1,000 course development stipend.
+Selection will be made by Dr. Lana Obradovic, Goldstein Family Community Chair in Human Rights; Julie Dierberger, UNO Chief Engagement Officer; and Dr. Laura Alexander, Director of the Goldstein Center for Human Rights.
+Stipends will be distributed at the beginning of the semester in which the course is taught.

 - Course description and outline of the service learning project